MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 In the following sections, this document proposes a new version of HPACK which makes different trade-offs, enabling out-of-order interpretation and bounded memory consumption with minimal head-of-line blocking.
+None of the proposed improvements to HPACK (strongly-typed fields, binary compression of common header syntax) are currently included, but certainly could be.

 ## Terminology          {#Terminology}
 In this document, the key words "MUST", "MUST NOT", "REQUIRED",